jamesh089/ring-advanced-video-controls/README.md

 - 🧹 **Noise Reduction:** Apply a blur filter (0–10px) to reduce video noise.
 - 🗂️ **Camera Grid:** Static grid with clear “Cam 1”, “Cam 2”, etc. labels that always match the UI controls.
 - 🎛️ **Per-Camera Controls:** Each camera feed has its own set of controls.
-- 🔄 **Auto-Reconnect:** Automatically attempts to reconnect if a feed drops (non-aggressive, won’t crash the site).
 - ⏺️ **Recording:** Record any feed to disk with a single click.
 - ⚡ **Lightweight & Stable:** No overlays on video, no DOM reordering, and minimal performance impact.
 - 🏷️ **Subtle Credit:** “Created by James Heselden” appears at the bottom of the control panel.